 You are here

-It’s that time of year again when we enjoy festive meals with family and friends, deck our halls with colorful decorations and listen to squeals of delight as our children open their brightly-wrapped presents.
+It’s the holiday season again, a time when we enjoy festive meals with family and friends, deck our halls with colorful decorations and listen to squeals of delight as our children open their brightly-wrapped presents.
 To help ensure your kids have fun and stay safe this holiday, here are a few tips to remember.

 - Keep a special eye on small pieces, including button batteries that may be included in electronic toys.
 While these kinds of games are great for older kids, they can pose a potential danger for younger, curious siblings.

-- Kids love to reach, so to prevent burns from hot holiday food or liquid spills, simply use the back burner of your stove and turn pot handles away from the edge.
+- Prevent burns from hot holiday food or liquid spills, simply use the back burner of your stove and turn pot handles away from the edge.

-- Kids are curious and will want to play with the ornaments on the tree, so you might as well prepare.
-Move the ornaments that are breakable or have metal hooks towards the top of the tree.
+- Move the ornaments that are breakable or have metal hooks towards the top of the tree.
 That makes room at the bottom for the ones that are safer for young kids.